 The right rotation results in improved yields, lower emissions, and less land degradation.
 We all know this, but are we choosing the right rotations in our planning?

-The Value of Crop Rotation:
+The Value of Crop Rotations:

-Now, how can fieldmargin help!
+Now, how can fieldmargin help?

-fieldmargin combines the visual aspect of a map with the field history and area calculations of a spreadsheet to make planning rotations on your farm a breeze.
+Fieldmargin combines the visual aspect of a map with the field history and area calculations of a spreadsheet to make planning rotations on your farm a breeze.

 Easily plan new crop rotations on the map and quickly seeing what you grow previously.

-Using farm years on fieldmargin you can easily see how different field layouts would look directly from the map.
+Using Farm Years on fieldmargin you can easily see how different field layouts would look directly from the map.
 If you want to grow 100 ha of oilseed rape on your farm in 2023 you can use Farm Years to help you plan the best locations.
 In this case, you may want to plant this in fields that had Winter Wheat in the previous cropping year and that are close together.

 Using Set Field Usage you can see previous usages when you hover the mouse over a field and select fields that are close together or all of your fields that previously had a particular crop using the list.